Zachary-Levesque/real-time-trading-system/README.md

 - a one-command local launcher for normal users
 - automated backend tests and frontend build validation

-## Why The Product Is Valuable

-This project is valuable because it demonstrates more than code correctness.

-It shows:

-- a real end-to-end data flow
-- a product surface someone can actually interact with
-- explainable outputs instead of black-box results
-- design choices that make the project easy to demo, extend, and discuss

-For interviews and portfolio use, that matters.
-It gives a stronger story than “I trained a model” because it shows how software systems are built, not just how formulas are run.

 ## Main Folders

 - `backend`: API, ingestion, processing, recommendation, storage, runtime worker